 Types of Fish Finders

 When choosing the right fish finder, what a lot of people don’t realize is that it has a lot less to do with the design, screen, and appearance of the unit itself.
-Having the best fish finder transducer is what will separate the top-rated fish finder from a scrub you find on clearance.
+Having to choose the best fish finder transducer is what will separate the top-rated fish finder from a scrub you find on clearance.
 Let’s break down the types of sonar.

 The types of fish finders I used originally were conventional sonar.
 This meant that the waves went down into the water until they bounced off of something.
 When they bounced, it would usually indicate a fish or some sort of structure.

 Based on that, this is how you would determine where to throw your line.
 While this worked to a certain extent, you can probably tell why it isn’t the best option.
 First, it doesn’t tell you what you’re bouncing off of.
-It could be a rock, stump, patch of grass, or a prize-winning bass.
+It could be a rock, stump, patch of grass, or a prize-winning fish.

 Another problem with standard sonar is the accuracy of location.
 They’ll tell you the depth of the fish, but there’s no guaranteeing how accurate that will be.
 The screens on these types of fish finders aren’t usually very detailed, so you don’t get a lot of information.